oracle/python-oracledb/doc/src/api_manual/pipeline.rst

 .. method:: Pipeline.add_callfunc(name, return_type, parameters=None, keyword_parameters=None)

-    Adds an operation that calls a stored PL/SQL function with the given parameters and return type.
-When the Pipeline is executed, the :ref:`PipelineOpResult object <pipelineopresultobjs>` that is returned for this operation will have the :attr:`~PipelineOpResult.return_value`
+    Adds an operation to the pipeline that calls a stored PL/SQL function with the given parameters and return type.
+The created :ref:`PipelineOp object <pipelineopobjs>` is also returned from this function. :ref:`pipelineopattrs` can be used to examine the operation, if needed.

+    When the Pipeline is executed, the
+    :ref:`PipelineOpResult object <pipelineopresultobjs>` that is returned for this operation will have the :attr:`~PipelineOpResult.return_value`
     attribute populated with the return value of the PL/SQL function if the